tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 #### 4.4.1 WAL File Naming and Lifecycle

 File Format: `wal_<memtable_id>.log`

-- I.e. `wal_0.log`, `wal_1.log`, `wal_2.log`
-- Each memtable has its own dedicated WAL file
-- WAL ID matches the memtable ID (monotonically increasing counter)
-- **Multiple WAL files can exist simultaneously** - one for active memtable, others for memtables in flush queue
-- WAL files are deleted only after memtable is successfully flushed to SSTable AND freed
+WAL files follow the naming pattern `wal_0.log`, `wal_1.log`, `wal_2.log`, etc. Each memtable has its own dedicated WAL file, with the WAL ID matching the memtable ID (a monotonically increasing counter).
+Multiple WAL files can exist simultaneously—one for the active memtable and others for memtables in the flush queue.
+WAL files are deleted only after the memtable is successfully flushed to an SSTable and freed.

 #### 4.4.2 WAL Rotation Process

-TidesDB uses a rotating WAL system that works as follows
+TidesDB uses a rotating WAL system that works as follows:

-1. **Initial State** Active Memtable (ID 0) → `wal_0.log`
-2. **Memtable Fills Up** When size >= `memtable_flush_size`, rotation is triggered
-3. **Rotation Occurs**
-   - New Active Memtable (ID 1) → `wal_1.log` (new WAL created)
-   - Immutable Memtable (ID 0) → `wal_0.log` (queued for flush)
-4. **Background Flush** Memtable (ID 0) writes to `sstable_0.sst` while `wal_0.log` still exists
-5. **Flush Complete** `wal_0.log` is deleted after memtable is freed
-6. **Concurrent Operations** Multiple memtables can be in flush queue, each with its own WAL file
+Initially, the active memtable (ID 0) uses `wal_0.log`.
+When the memtable size reaches `memtable_flush_size`, rotation is triggered.
+During rotation, a new active memtable (ID 1) is created with `wal_1.log`, while the immutable memtable (ID 0) with `wal_0.log` is queued for flush.
+The background flush writes memtable (ID 0) to `sstable_0.sst` while `wal_0.log` still exists.
+Once the flush completes, `wal_0.log` is deleted after the memtable is freed.
+Multiple memtables can be in the flush queue concurrently, each with its own WAL file.

 #### 4.4.3 WAL Features

-- All writes (including deletes/tombstones) are first recorded in the WAL before being applied to the memtable
-- WAL entries can be optionally compressed using Snappy, LZ4, or ZSTD
-- Each column family maintains its own independent WAL files
-- Automatic recovery on database startup reconstructs memtables from WALs
+All writes (including deletes/tombstones) are first recorded in the WAL before being applied to the memtable.
+WAL entries can be optionally compressed using Snappy, LZ4, or ZSTD.
+Each column family maintains its own independent WAL files, and automatic recovery on database startup reconstructs memtables from WALs.

 #### 4.4.4 Recovery Process

-On database startup, TidesDB automatically recovers from WAL files
+On database startup, TidesDB automatically recovers from WAL files:

-1. Scans column family directory for `wal_*.log` files
-2. Sorts WAL files by ID (oldest to newest)
-3. Replays each WAL file into a new memtable
-4. Reconstructs in-memory state from persisted WAL entries
-5. Continues normal operation with recovered data
+The system scans the column family directory for `wal_*.log` files and sorts them by ID (oldest to newest).
+It then replays each WAL file into a new memtable, reconstructing the in-memory state from persisted WAL entries before continuing normal operation with the recovered data.

 **What Gets Recovered**

-- All committed transactions that were written to WAL
-- Uncommitted transactions are discarded (not in WAL)
-- Memtables that were being flushed when crash occurred
+All committed transactions that were written to WAL are recovered.
+Uncommitted transactions are discarded (as they're not in the WAL), along with memtables that were being flushed when the crash occurred.

 **SSTable Recovery Ordering**

-- SSTables are discovered by reading the column family directory
-- Directory order is filesystem-dependent and non-deterministic
-- **SSTables are sorted by ID after loading** to ensure correct read semantics
-- This guarantees newest-to-oldest ordering for read path (searches from end of array backwards)
-- Without sorting, stale data could be returned if newer SSTables load before older ones
+SSTables are discovered by reading the column family directory, where directory order is filesystem-dependent and non-deterministic.
+SSTables are sorted by ID after loading to ensure correct read semantics, guaranteeing newest-to-oldest ordering for the read path (which searches from the end of the array backwards).
+Without sorting, stale data could be returned if newer SSTables load before older ones.

 ### 4.5 Bloom Filters
 To optimize read operations, TidesDB employs Bloom filters--probabilistic data